Consumer Medicine Information

 Do not take this medicine to relieve acute attacks of angina.

-Do not take this medicine for any other complaints unless you doctor tells you to.
+Do not take this medicine for any other complaints unless your doctor tells you to.

 Things to be careful of

-You will probably feel better when you start taking this medicine, but be careful not to overdo physical activities straight
+You will probably feel better and more active when you start taking this medicine,

 Be careful when drinking alcohol while you are using this medicine.